- Last updated:

 - reading relevant parts of the website for you

 - sending you content in a format that you are able to access on your computer

 - sending you a hard copy of content.

-Council is in the process of ensuring that wherever possible, non-accessible PDF documents are also available in Word or HTML format.
+Council endeavours to ensure that non-accessible PDF documents are also available in Word or HTML format.